 When you’re using your website to create conversions or leads, every page should contribute to that goal.
 You should always be pushing people towards your form, landing page, or whatever you want them to interact with.

 This is accomplished through careful web design.
 If you’re relying on users interacting with a form or phone number, include it, or at the very least a prominent link leading to it, on every page.
-This can be as simple as a “Contact Us” link in your footer — just make sure users can get to it in one click, no matter where they are.
+This can be as simple as a “Contact Us” link in your footer — just make sure users can clearly find it and easily get to it, no matter where they are.

 Nurture Your Leads to Create Conversions